My Handmade Story – My Etsy Journey

 8) What helps you to stay motivated and creating new products?
 Do you listen to podcasts or have any favorite Etsy gurus you follow?

 My clients keep me creating.
-They always have new ideas they want done which really keeps my wheels spinning.
+They always have new ideas they want to be done which really keeps my wheels spinning.
 My goals and dreams are what keep me motivated.
-They are my "why".
+They are my “why”.